Table of Contents

 Things to Consider When Depositing Cash at an ATM

-As mentioned above, you may or may not be able to deposit cash in an out-of-network ATM.
-For instance, if you have an account at Bank of America, you probably can’t stick a couple of hundred-dollar bills into a Chase ATM.
+As mentioned above, you may or may not be able to deposit cash at an out-of-network ATM.
+This means that, if you have a bank account with one bank, you may not be able to deposit bills into an ATM operated by a different financial institution.

 Potential Problems

-If an issue like this happens, make sure to note down the details, such as the date, time, location, and what transpired.
-You can then report the issue to your bank and/or the owner of the ATM to get the matter resolved.
-If you lost money in this way, you may want to involve the Consumer Financial Protection Bureau to help you get refunded.
+If this happens, make sure to note the details, including the date, time, location, and what occurred.
+You can then report the issue to your bank or the ATM owner for help resolving the matter.
+If you lose money as a result, you may want to contact the Consumer Financial Protection Bureau to file a complaint.

 Fees

-Check with your bank ahead of time to get a better grasp of their specific ATM fee policies and avoid these unnecessary fees when possible.
+Check with your bank ahead of time to get a better grasp of their specific ATM fee policies and avoid these unnecessary costs when possible.

 Limits